wangwenpei/ansible-air-land/README.md

 Ansible-Air-Land
 ========================================================================================

+Deploy docker use docker-compose and manage by systemd.

 **This project was deprecated.**

-We suggest you use Kubernetes and [wangwenpei.docker](https://github.com/wangwenpei/ansible-docker) to maint your container environment.
+> We suggest you use Kubernetes and [wangwenpei.docker](https://github.com/wangwenpei/ansible-docker) to maint your container environment.

-Deploy docker use docker-compose and manage by systemd.